CESNET/etlog/doc/notes.md

 - CSI value after normalization (all byte separators are deleted - eg. 123456789abc) must be 12 characters long.

 Data which do not meet the filtering criteria are considered invalid and not imported to database.
-Information about invalid records are printed to error log files - see [error files](#error-log-files).
+Information about invalid records are printed to error log files - see [error log files](#error-log-files).

 #### Error log files